 Plan the trades the evening before.
 Brackets fire at your broker while you work.
 A sixty-second decision when a push lands.
 The day job is the discipline.

-Each essay carries a couple of interactives so the lesson sticks past the closing paragraph.
-Built so you can drag a slider, click a decision point, watch the math show up.
-If you finish all three, you'll have the vocabulary to look at any trade — yours or someone else's — and ask the right four questions.
+Each essay carries a few interactives so the lesson sticks past the closing paragraph.
+Drag a slider, scrub a number inside a sentence, lock in a prediction before the reveal, click a decision point.
+If you finish all three, you'll have the vocabulary to look at any trade, yours or someone else's, and ask the right four questions.